evgluk/HRSgenes/README.md

 ### PRS for EA in HRS data using PRSice
 In order to replicate the polygenic score for EA available at HRS we
-- aligned the genetic (genotyped) data to ‘+’ strand (instead of it being aligned to the illumina TOP strand) using plink (Chang et al., 2015):
+- aligned the genetic (genotyped) data to ‘+’ strand (instead of it being aligned to the illumina TOP strand) using `plink` (Chang et al., 2015):

 ```
 plink --bfile [...]/ncbi/public/files/files/untar/phg000207.v2.CIDR_HRS_phase1.genotype-calls-matrixfmt.c1/[...] --flip [...]/data/fliplist.txt --out [...]/PLINK_sets/target --make-bed
 ```

-- changed ‘kgp#’ markers to ‘rs’ following the file provided to us by HRS support team (kgprs.txt):
+- changed 'kgp#' markers to 'rs' following the file provided to us by HRS support team ('kgprs.txt'):

 ```
 plink --bfile [...]/PLINK_sets/target --update-name [...]/data/kgprs.txt --out [...]/PLINK_sets/targetDR --make-bed
 ```

-- converted the beta measures to positive values and flipped the reference allele to represent phenotype-increasing PRS, if the beta value from the GWAS meta-analysis was negative, and
+- converted the beta measures to positive values and flipped the reference allele to represent phenotype-increasing PRS, if the beta value from the GWAS meta-analysis was negative (using `betaflip.py`, and
-- modified the source code for PRSice (v.1.25, Euesden, Lewis and O’Reilly, 2015), to achieve the summation of the score using all SNPs: PRSice_v1.25_mod.R, not provided.
+- modified the source code for PRSice (v.1.25, Euesden, Lewis and O’Reilly, 2015), to achieve the summation of the score using all SNPs: PRSice_v1.25_mod.R, not provided).

 The score was standardized within the European population (N = 8598 individuals).